Gabriele-tomai00/Quentin-game/README.md

 - **Local mode:** with `startlocalgame` or `lg`

 once a mode has been chosen the program will prompt for further configuration or the game will simply start.
+You can use the `help` command also during a match, to understand how to play.
 ---

 ## **Uninstalling**